gflohr/qgoda-site/en/docs/translating-templates.md

             link2 = 'http://www.b.com') %]
 ```

+## Missing Translations

+What if a certain string has not been
+[translated]([@ q.llink(name='translation-workflow') @]) yet?
+The gettext way of
+handling that situation is to use the original string, that is the string
+in the main language of your site.
+That's not perfect but better than nothing
+and you can always remedy it by providing a translation.

 ## Troubleshooting

 A very common problem is that `gtx.gettext()` seems to return an empty string.
 The reason is almost always that you have forgotten to activate the `Gettext` plug-in.
 See [above](#activating-the-plug-in) how to fix that.